 Security Exchange" was a bi-monthly news pamphlet for customers.
 Each featured various pen and ink drawings of wild animals in their natural habitats. ❦

-Tidbit: There were two close encounters with crime at Admark on 7th and Harrison, near downtown Topeka.
-One of our copywriters and I were on our way to lunch, walking to our cars in the parking lot when an enraged man ran past us with something in his hand.
-Seconds later, an officer rushed by in pursuit, catching up with him a few yards in front of us.
-When the man turned around to face the officer, he revealed a large knife in his hand.
-The officer instantly placed his hand on his holstered gun.
 Swinging the blade back and forth, the man argued and threatened the officer.
-In a calm voice, the officer tried to convince him to put down the knife, but he would not.
+In a calm voice, the officer tried to convince him to put down the knife, but he wouldn’t.
 Soon, other officers arrived, surrounding him as he slowly put down the knife and gave up.
 The officer put the man’s hands behind his back and cuffed them.
-He then took him away.
+He then took him away. ❦

-The other incident was while our vice president was working in the office at night when a man broke in through a window.
 He heard the commotion from inside his office and went to investigate.
-He rounded the corner, locked eyes, and the man scrambled to get out the same way he got in, through the window, while our vice president called 911.
-By the time the police got there, the man was long gone and never caught.❦
+He rounded the corner, locked eyes with the intruder, and the man scrambled to get out the same way he got in—through the window—while our vice president called 911.

 Each month, as a self-promotional tool, Admark created a calendar for clients, prospects, and employees' families.
 Every employee had the opportunity to develop a calendar concept.
 It was up to the designer/illustrator to bring their idea to life and make it into an exciting and pleasing calendar.
 Mona’s concept reflects her passion for music and her love for the piano.
 Credits were listed on every calendar of everyone involved, along with the name of the paper and printing company.
 I designed and illustrated this calendar on the computer in an app called FreeHand.
 This vector-based program was popular with designers for a time but soon would be replaced with Adobe Illustrator. ↓